 I offer a confidential individual counselling and psychotherapy service for adults and young people.
 I have a wealth of experience working with clients on a wide range of issues.
 I work within the Humanistic model of counselling, this therapeutic model centres upon valuing and appreciating you as a person with focus upon your personal development.
 I offer short term face to face and long term face to face work, time limited sessions.

 Contract: I adhere to the ethical code of my accrediting organisation the BACP and the GDPR legislation.
 The sessions are confidential (limited only by Legal and Safeguarding issues, following the ethical guidelines of the BACP).
+Regarding payment of fees, after payment for the first session, I usually ask my clients to pay-in-advance 25% of the fees towards booking and advance payment for five sessions at a time in advance.
 I usually ask for 24 hours Notice for cancellation or charge my usual feel to cover the expenses I have incurred and loss of alternate earning.

 Contact Details M: 07980 179763

 I have a private practice at in Chichester, West Sussex, and in Hove, East Sussex.
 Please do get in touch.